stellio-hub/stellio-context-broker/API_Quick_Guide.md

 - A Property: Temperature with value 22.2
 - A Property: Humidity with value 60
 - A Relationship: Belongs to an NGSI-LD Entity of type Apiary
+- A Relationship: Manged by an NGSI-LD Entity of type Beekeeper
 - The Temperature Property has a relationship called observedBy with an NGSI-LD Entity of type Sensor responsible for detecting temperature data
 - The Humidity Property has a relationship called observedBy with an NGSI-LD Entity of type Sensor responsible for detecting humidity data